NemesisGuy/ForkMyFolio-backend/docs/FEATURES.md

 - **Secure Refresh Token Strategy**: Implements `HttpOnly` cookies for refresh tokens, protecting them from client-side script access and mitigating XSS risks.
 - **Role-Based Access Control (RBAC)**: Clear distinction between public `permitAll()` endpoints and protected `/admin/**` routes, which require admin privileges.
 - **Password Encryption**: All user passwords are securely hashed using Spring Security's standard `BCryptPasswordEncoder`.

+## ⚙️ Dynamic Application Settings

+A core architectural feature is the robust and flexible settings system, which allows for live configuration of the application without redeployment.

+- **Unified API**: Both the public (`/api/v1/settings`) and admin (`/api/v1/admin/settings`) endpoints now provide a consistent, rich list of setting objects (`SettingDto`).
+This simplifies frontend logic and ensures data consistency.
+- **Flexible Configuration**: The system supports not just boolean toggles (e.g., `SHOW_PROJECTS: "true"`) but also string-based values.
+- **Dynamic PDF Templates**: A key example is the `DEFAULT_PDF_TEMPLATE` setting, which allows the admin to choose which PDF design (e.g., "modern", "classic") is used for public downloads.
+- **Transactional Updates**: The admin `PUT` endpoint performs efficient, transactional bulk updates, ensuring data integrity.

 ## 📊 Visitor Analytics & Tracking